 How to manage PCOS

-FOR A SPECIALISED INDIVIDUALISED TREATMENT FOR YOUR TREATMENT FOR PCOS CUSTOMISED EXCLISIVELY FOR YOY, KINDLY CONSULT IN OPD
+- FOR A SPECIALISED INDIVIDUALISED TREATMENT FOR PCOS CUSTOMISED EXCLISIVELY FOR YOU, KINDLY CONSULT IN OPD

 - Drugs like metformin,ocp combinations of ethinyl oestradiol and spironolactone derivative like drospirenone